 8. Share expectations – Best Way to Open a Speech

 People have different expectations and background knowledge when they attend your presentations.
 Knowing their objectives can provide a value that you can use to adjust your presenting style.
-Adapting to people’s needs and meeting the expectations of everyone it can result in a successful presentation for all involved.
+Adapting to people’s needs and meeting the expectations of everyone can result in a successful presentation for all involved.

 You can do this by holding a small Q&A session on AhaSlides.
 When you start your presentation, invite attendees to post the questions they are most curious about.
 You can use the Q and A slide pictured below.